History, tourist information, and nearby accommodation

 St. Mary's Church was originally built in 931 AD, but that early Saxon church was replaced by the present one in the 12th century.
-Large sections of the exterior were remodeled in the 15th century in a chequer pattern of flint and stone.
+Large sections of the exterior were remodelled in the 15th century in a chequer pattern of flint and stone.
 Cardinal Wolsey was a patron of the church, and the west door (1530) is named after him.

 The interior is notable for its wonderful screens, especially the double-arched "Wenlock screen" on the north side, which came from Luton Hoo.
 Beneath the screen are the tombs of William Wenlock (d.
 1392) and Lady Alice Rotherham.
-The 14th century baptistery was presented by Queen Phillippa, wife of Edward III, when the crown held the living of St. Mary's.
+The 14th-century baptistery was presented by Queen Phillippa, wife of Edward III, when the crown held the living of St. Mary's.

 Stockwood Park and conservatory is home to the Luton Craft Museum, Period Gardens, and the Mossman Collection of horse-drawn vehicles.

 The Luton area is set near the Chiltern Area of Outstanding Natural Beauty.
-The Icknield Way long distance path runs through Luton on on its way from Warden & Gallery Hills to Dunstable.
+The Icknield Way long distance path runs through Luton on its way from Warden & Gallery Hills to Dunstable.

 A riverside walk to London is waymarked through Luton town centre with tiles showing a swan motif.

-The Luton Museum and Art Gallery is located in a Victorian mansion, and showcases lace, costume, local and natural history and a special childhood exhibit.
+The Luton Museum and Art Gallery is located in a Victorian mansion and showcases lace, costume, local and natural history and a special childhood exhibit.
 Luton has a long history of hat making, which is celebrated in a special hat gallery.

 Stockwood Craft Museum explores life in rural Bedfordshire, with displays of country life, crafts and trades.
 The Period Gardens portray 900 years of English gardening history.